2014/15 SCC Transfer Success Center Workshops

 Transfer 101 Workshop:

-Transferring to a university is a unique opportunity in life, and it's also a process that involves much more than just filling out an application.
+Transferring to a university is a process that involves much more than just filling out an application.
 Researching and choosing the right school involves a lot of questions: What are the different types of schools out there?
 Which school has the program I want?
 What are the admission requirements?
 What can I do to make myself a competitive applicant?
 When & how do I apply?
 What are the costs and how can I find scholarships or other programs to help?
 Our Transfer 101 workshop addresses these questions and more, and is perfect for students who are just starting the transfer process...or don't know quite where to start!

 Transfer Agreements (TAG/TAP/AA-T) Workshop: